sangmshin/news-feed-react-redux/README.md

-# news-feed-react-redux
+# Real-time news feed

-simple real time news feed using React.js and Redux.js
+simple real-time news feed using React.js + Redux.js

+(news feed API from https://newsapi.org/)

+Please check out the "DEV" branch to see the code.